sethmachine/universal-sound-board/README.md

 ### What makes this "universal"?

-UniversalSoundBoard (USB) is named such as it is able to run anywhere due to it being a Java application.
-In addition, it has no knowledge or awareness of actual voice chat apps like Zoom or Discord, as USB is not a plugin.
-One simply needs to hook up the right audio devices and then USB can be used anywhere.
+UniversalSoundBoard (USBD) is named such as it is able to run anywhere due to it being a Java application.
+In addition, it has no knowledge or awareness of actual voice chat apps like Zoom or Discord, as USBD is not a plugin.
+One simply needs to hook up the right audio devices and then USBD can be used anywhere.
 Hence it is a universal sound board, as it is both app and operating system agnostic.

 ### Why do I have to download a 3rd party virtual audio device?